crystalma22/cnnthesis/chatgpt_prompts/CHATGPT_PROMPT_FOR_CONCLUSION.md

 ## CONTEXT: Your Thesis Journey

 You've written my entire thesis so far.
-The Conclusion is the final section where we:
+The Conclusion is the final section where I:
 - Summarize the research question and approach
 - Highlight the three main contributions
 - Emphasize key findings with specific numbers
 - Discuss broader implications
 - End with future research directions

+**IMPORTANT: Use first-person singular "I" throughout (not "we").**
+- This is a single-author undergraduate thesis
+- Use: "I investigate", "I find", "I demonstrate"
+- NOT: "We investigate", "We find", "We demonstrate"

 ---